 Our compliance program aims to establish a compliance-driven corporate culture in order to minimise the business risks that may occur due to price-fixing or the infringement on intellectual property rights and to take a stronger responsibility in the areas of human rights, health & safety, and environment.
 The Compliance Program Management System (CPMS), an IT system developed to manage compliance-related risks, provides our area-specific policies and the details of regional issue monitoring.
 Our Help Desk is up and running to assist employees in making one-on-one inquiries to experts whenever they have work-related questions or when they find our guidelines insufficient to determine illegality.
 Our whistle-blowing system, developed under the CPMS for our employees, is operated in a way that firmly guarantees the confidentiality of whistle-blowers.

 Offer employee training, provide area-specific guides, make system-based self-reviews, operate the Help Desk, monitor and manage new and revised regulations

 Conduct regular/ad-hoc monitoring through dedicated units or staff

 Identify the root causes of issues through process/result analysis, make improvements, prevent the reoccurrence of the same issue (e.g. introduce actual cases as part of training)

-Operation of dedicated units
+Operation of Dedicated Units

-leadership of the CEO
+Legal Office under the direct leadership of the CEO